Not So Basic After All: The Complete Guide to the French Infinitive

 - Quiz yourself.
 Correctly employing the French infinitive requires you to acquire a firm grasp on verb-pronoun pairings.
-While many such pairings exist in English, learners of French must remain aware that different pronouns are used in each language.
+While many such pairings exist in English, learners of the French language must remain aware that different pronouns are used in each language.

-Check out these flashcards from Quizlet to practice determining whether verbs are followed by the preposition à (to from), de (from, of) or the infinitive.
+Check out these flashcards from Quizlet to practice determining whether verbs are followed by the preposition à (to, from), de (from, of) or the infinitive.
 Once you’re comfortable with those, take this fill-in-the-blank preposition quiz.
 Finally, this quiz from Tex’s French Grammar is a great way to brush up on your translation skills while you fine-tune your understanding of the infinitive.

-- Look in books.
+- Look for it in books.
 Reading is a great way to get intimate with French sentence structure.
 What you read is up to you (check out this list of free French e-books and this compilation of addictive French novels).
 What’s important is that you read actively.

 A great way to do this is to classify the verbs that you come across as those which are followed by the prepositions à (at, to) and de (of, from) or nothing at all.
 The reference guide “501 French Verbs” is also a great resource for finding le mot juste (the right word) or perhaps I should say le verbe juste (the right verb)?

 - (Re)write text in French.
 A simple but effective exercise to get comfortable with the various uses of the infinitive (and improve your reading comprehension) is to take a paragraph from a book or another short- to medium-length text (a newspaper or magazine article are also good options) and where applicable, replace existing constructions with the French infinitive.

 Quelle méthode choisir ?
 (What method to choose?)